BrightwellPayments/readyremit-api-docs/wiki/getting-started.md

 Every Friday morning at 8 am ET (starting April 1, 2022), the ReadyRemit Team pushes a new ReadyRemit release to the [sandbox](https://sandbox-api.readyremit.com) environment and publishes a corresponding [release note](https://developer.readyremit.com/changelog).

-# Use cases

-Broadly speaking, ReadyRemit targets two use case:

-1. Your service as the sender
-1. Your users as the senders

-## Your service as the sender
+# Use Case: Your service as sender

 <span style="color:red;">Note: The ReadyRemit Team is targeting this use case first.</span>